evothings/cordova-ibeacon/README.md

-# Experimental iBeacon Library for Android
+# Experimental iBeacon JavaScript library for Android

 A small JavaScript library to scan for iBeacons.
-Depends on cordova-ble.
+Uses the cordova-ble plugin.
 Works on Android only.